Research

 Biomarker assay development

 Across all of our lab's research, our team is diligently looking for factors that can be exploited as biomarkers.
 We then use our expertise in immunoassay development to track the levels of various proteins in patient tissues, cerebrospinal fluid and blood.
-Using this approach, we have analyzed the levels of disease-specific proteins and peptides in multiple conditions, including ALS, FTD and spinocerebellar ataxia 3.
+Using this approach, we have analyzed the levels of disease-specific proteins and peptides in multiple conditions, including ALS, frontotemporal dementia and spinocerebellar ataxia 3.

-Our lab has also developed assays to measure neurofilament levels in patient samples.
+Our lab also has developed assays to measure neurofilament levels in patient samples.
 Neurofilaments accumulate in patient biofluids upon axonal degeneration and can thereby act as a measure of neuronal death.
 We observe changes in neurofilament levels in people with several diseases that we study, as well as in patients with stroke and, most recently, those hospitalized with COVID-19.